ON THE ROAD ARIZONA

 The town’s most famous son is Rex Allen, aka the “Arizona Cowboy” and “The Last of the Great Singing Cowboys” in Western movies.
 Allen (1920-99) is honored with a bronze statue by artist Buck McCain in the Railroad Park where his horse KoKo is buried.

-Western music fans will be thrilled to discover the Friends of Marty Robbins Museum just two doors away.
-Robbins (1925-82) was a native of Glendale, Ariz., best known for his hit song “El Paso.”
-But Willcox has been home to a museum honoring him since 2008.
+Willcox was home to the Friends of Marty Robbins Museum just two doors away.
+Robbins (1925-82) was a native of Glendale, Ariz.

 A more recent country music star -- Tanya Tucker -- has roots in Willcox.
 Born in Texas, she spent her early years in Willcox and sang at talent shows with Rex Allen, Ernest Tubb and Mel Tillis.
 Tucker is in the Arizona Music & Entertainment Hall of Fame with Rex Allen and Rex Allen Jr.